Installation overview

 Customizing styles

 The easiest way to customize Prose UI is by overriding the CSS variables defined in @prose-ui/style/prose-ui.css.
-You can inspect the generated CSS and override the variables in your own stylesheet.

 The remarkPlugins(options) function from @prose-ui/core powers most of the "magic":